Harlingen, Netherlands: 19th century

 Harlingen's port remained significant in the 19th century.
 Already in the 1820s, the Amsterdamsche Stoomboot Maatschappij made a stop at Harlingen part of her Amsterdam-Hamburg line.
 While this was later omitted, Harlingen would retain a steam powered line to Amsterdam.
 Steam powered ships opened some new opportunities, especially for the export of agricultural products to England.
 By 1846 this was very important for the Frisian economy and led to severe competition between the shipping lines.
 After some time, the St. Petersburg Steamship Company came to dominate the export to London.
-The export of live cattle was much easier with steam boats and became important because cattle had to be slaughtered near the place of consumpton.
+The export of live cattle was much easier with steam boats and became important because cattle had to be slaughtered near the place of consumption.
 By 1870 the General Steam Navigation Company (GSNC) also had a regular cattle line between London and Harlingen.
-In April 1876 GSNC acquired the boats of the Petersburg Steamship Company and thus elimated this competitor.
+In April 1876 GSNC acquired the boats of the Petersburg Steamship Company and thus eliminated this competitor.
 In 1896 the route to Harlingen was one of GSNC's most profitable lines.
 In the late 1890s, the GSNC ships on this line got cooling facilities.
 This allowed the export of the famous Frisian dairy products, especially butter with even less damage during transport.

 The Harlingen–Nieuweschans railway was constructed between 1863 and 1868, before either Leeuwarden station or Groningen station got a connection to the south.
 This might have been related to the importance of the harbor of Harlingen.
 Later on Harlingen got a connection to a local light rail train service.
 From 1904 to 1935 there was a passenger service on the North Friesland Railway, freight being carried until January 1938.

 The famous Dutch writer Simon Vestdijk was born in Harlingen and used to depict his hometown in his writings as Lahringen.

 The town of Harlingen, Texas, in the United States is named after this city because many of the original settlers of the Texas town came from Harlingen.